MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 monikerRange: "= azuresql || = azuresql-db || = azuresql-mi"
 ---

-# Create and query an Azure SQL database using .NET and the SqlClient library
+# Connect to and query Azure SQL database using .NET and the SqlClient library

 In this quickstart, you'll connect an application to an Azure SQL database and perform queries using .NET and the `Microsoft.Data.SqlClient` library.
 This quickstart follows the recommended passwordless approach to connect to the database without the use of connection strings.
-You can learn more about passwordless connections on the passwordless hub.
+You can learn more about passwordless connections on the [passwordless hub](/azure/developer/intro/passwordless-overview).

 ## Prerequisites